pvnovarese/jenkins-syft-demo/README.md

 # Demo: Integrating Jenkins with Syft

-This is a very rough demo of integrating Syft with jenkins.
+This is a very rough demo of integrating Syft with Jenkins.
 If you don't know what Syft is, read up here: https://github.com/anchore/syft

 ## Part 1: Jenkins Setup